seqan/seqan/manual/source/Infrastructure/Manage/NightlyBuilds.rst

 Nightly Builds
 ==============

-Every night the master and develop branches of SeqAn are fetched and built on a variety of platforms.
+Every night the main branch of SeqAn is fetched and built on a variety of platforms.
 The results can be seen at the `SeqAn CDash site <http://www.seqan.de/cdash/index.php?project=SeqAn>`__.

 The scripts that facilitate this are hosted `here <http://svn.mi.fu-berlin.de/seqan-nightly/trunk/>`__.
 Please note that the ``linux`` and ``macosx`` directories are outdated, both are now handled by the ``unix`` directory.